palewire/first-python-notebook/docs/dataframe/index.rst

 With that we're ready to move on to a related, similar task: Importing all of the individual contributions reported to last year's 17 ballot measures.

-We'll start by using the read_csv method to import the second CSV file linked above.
+We'll start by using the ``read_csv`` method to import the second CSV file linked above.
 Save it as a new variable just as we did before.
-Let's call this one contribs.
+Let's call this one ``contrib_list``.

 .. code-block:: python